 The service desk role isn’t just about fixing and solving an IT issue anymore – we’re now all part of the new human firewall required to combat the darker side of life online.

-If you’re interested in hearing more of David’s thoughts on how the service desk can help to change the security landscape, then you can see him present at the annual SDI conference later this year.
+If you’re interested in hearing more of David’s thoughts on how the service desk can help to change the security landscape, then you can see him present on the human firewall at the annual SDI conference later this year.
 For more information on this event, and David’s presentation, please visit the conference website.